admineral/OpenAI-Assistant-API-Cleanup/README.md

-# OpenAI-Assistant-API-Cleanup
+# OpenAI-Cleanup-Scripts

+This repository contains Python scripts for efficient bulk deletion of OpenAI assistants and files.
+It's a handy tool for OpenAI resource management and cleanup.

+## Scripts

+1. `delete_assistants.py`: This script deletes OpenAI assistants.
+It fetches a list of all assistants, displays them, and asks for user confirmation before deletion.
+If confirmed, the assistants are deleted in parallel using multithreading.

-This repository contains Python scripts for bulk deletion of OpenAI assistants and files.
-The scripts fetch a list of all assistants or files, display them, and ask for user confirmation before deletion.
-If confirmed, the resources are deleted in parallel using multithreading for efficiency.
-The scripts also provide an option to delete all resources in a loop until there are none left.
-These scripts are useful for managing and cleaning up resources in an OpenAI environment.
+2. `delete_files.py`: This script deletes OpenAI files.
+It fetches a list of all files, displays them, and asks for user confirmation before deletion.
+If confirmed, the files are deleted in parallel using multithreading.

+## Usage

+1. Set your OpenAI API key in a `.env` file or as an environment variable named `OPENAI_API_KEY`.

+2. Run the scripts using Python 3:

+3. python delete_assistants.py

+4. python delete_files.py

+# Please use these scripts responsibly as they can delete all your OpenAI assistants or files.